 How to calculate the conservation of momentum?

-3. Finally, calculate the missing value.
+3. Finally, calculate the unknown and (optionally) verify.

 FAQ